X

 The Benjamin Hooks Papers Digitization Project:

-The papers of Benjamin Lawson Hooks span close to 400 boxes, containing correspondence, speeches, printed materials, administrative files, photographs, and audio and video recordings that pertain to his life, especially his role as executive director of the National Association for the Advancement of Colored People from 1977-1992.
+The papers of Benjamin Lawson Hooks span over 400 boxes, containing correspondence, speeches, printed materials, administrative files, photographs, audio, and video recordings that pertain to his life, especially his role as executive director of the National Association of the Advancement of Colored People from 1977 – 1992.